bhaumane/GitHubActions/README.md

 **Self-hosted Runners**:

 These are physical, virtual, or containerized systems that you deploy and manage to run jobs from GitHub Actions.
+A self-hosted runner is a machine that you set up and manage to run GitHub Actions workflows.
+It allows you to run workflows on your own infrastructure, giving you more control over the environment and resources used for your workflows.

 **Control**: You have more control over the hardware, operating system, and software environment, allowing for custom configurations (e.g., specific hardware, local network access).